 Monitor your spending

-How can you tackle overspending without finding out where you’re spending in the first place?
-Monitoring your spending and recording associated expenses is a vital starting point, whatever your income.
-Keep track of expenses over a set period of time, we recommend monitoring your expenditure for between two and four weeks to get a clear idea on each and every transaction, and record everything!
+When doing this, don’t conveniently forget the cheeky coffee you had on your way to work, you have to include everything.
 That’s right, every coffee, magazine or petrol station snack must be accounted for to get a real handle on where your spending is going wrong.
 Every penny counts after all, and once the figures are in and your period of recording is over, sit down and categorise each area of expenditure and the amount spent.
 Your credit card or bank statements may come in handy here.

-Keeping track of your spending patterns will certainly be an eye opener, but in the same breath, it isn’t easy.
-As well as using your statements to double check transactions, making use of the latest tech is a great step towards clarity.
+Keeping track of your spending patterns will certainly be an eye-opener, but in the same breath, it isn’t easy.
+As well as using your statements to double-check transactions, making use of the latest tech is a great step towards clarity.
 There’s an app for literally everything these days so you probably won’t be surprised to hear there’s apps for monitoring spending too.
 Money Dashboard, You Need a Budget, Goodbudget, Wally, and MoneySuperMarket’s OnTrees are all top rated apps, and with the right use, could in fact save you a fortune.
-You Need a Budget for example makes a (very) bold claim that app usage saves the average user more than £2,000 in a nine-month period.
+You Need a Budget, for example, makes a (very) bold claim that app usage saves the average user more than £2,000 in a nine-month period.

 Make a budget…